Wastewater-Surveillance/GeneXpert_WW/README.md

 ## Usage {#usage}

-*For the programmaticaly capable, we can have lines of R code here explaining how to use our reporting pipeline.*
+*For the programmatically capable, we can have lines of R code here explaining how to use our reporting pipeline.*

 Use examples liberally, and show the expected output if you can.
 It's helpful to have inline the smallest example of usage that you can demonstrate, while providing links to more sophisticated examples if they are too long to reasonably include in the README.